How to Set a Proxy in Selenium Java [2025]

 Bingo!
 You've successfully increased your anonymity by using a different IP for each request.

-The best proxies to avoid getting blocked with Selenium Java are residential proxies.
+The best proxies to avoid getting blocked with Java are residential proxies.
 Check out our in-depth guide on the best web scraping proxies that integrate seamlessly with your headless browser.

 building a scraper with zenrows